andresocorro/web-scraping-challenge/README.md

 # web-scraping-challenge

-In this assignment, we build=t a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.
+In this assignment, we built a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.
 The following outlines the process undertaken.

 ## Step 1 - Scraping